 Participants explore subjects related to memory loss, such as:

-The 8-week series is offered in Brea, Irvine and Mission Viejo, at no charge.
+The 8-week series is offered in Irvine, Mission Viejo and Aliso Viejo at no charge.

 To extend the benefits of the EML group beyond the initial 8 weeks, those who have completed the EML group are invited and encouraged to take part in our continuation group.
 This group meets twice a month using experiences and issues of each family to promote discussion topics.